johnlobster/spaNav/README.md

 # spaNav

-simple web app to show navigation in single page app using links
+Simple web app for proof of concept of navigation in single page app using Netlify, `<a>` tags and `history` api

 ### Github